Ryan-J-Gilbert/tfc-hack-2024-symptocare/README.md

 # SymptoCare

 SymptoCare is a platform designed to provide healthcare accessibility and delivery through a disease search tool.
 This project was created at the Tech For Change 2024 Hackathon.
+A summary of the site can be found in [these slides](https://docs.google.com/presentation/d/1wlIreA1Mw72P092Q_Mr9W93OhoIdwLX9JA-b48urZtg/edit?usp=sharing).

 ## Features